Yukon / Gold-digger

 There is one uncertainty in the rules of both the North American / English and Scandinavian versions.
 Are you allowed to play the Yukon of the suit that was led if you have other cards of that suit in your hand?
 Most of the books say something like "you must follow suit, and if unable to do so you must play a Yukon", which suggests that the answer is yes.
 They also explicitly say that when a Yukon is led, you must play a card of that suit, and if you don't have any you must play a Yukon.
 However Quinn, who gives by far the fullest description, writes as follows: "The cards rank in their usual order - A-K-Q, etc. - except the four Jacks, which are the highest of all, their suits being disregarded unless one of them is led. ...
 If the A is led, the J will win it - or the J or J or J; but a Yukon is played only when its owner cannot follow suit."

-There are two possible ways to resolve this: (a) to find an independent and more thorough written description of the game, ideally earlier than 1933 so that we can be confident that it does not simply represent an author's attempt to make sense of the ambiguous descriptions that we have, or (b) to find a group of good players who know the game well and ask what they do.
-It may be of course that there was or is more than one variation of this rule.
+It would be good to have further confirmation of these rules, and there are two possibilities: (a) to find an independent and more thorough written description of the game, ideally earlier than 1933 so that we can be confident that it does not simply represent an author's attempt to make sense of the ambiguous descriptions that we have, or (b) to find a group of good players who know the game well and ask what they do.
+It may be of course that there was or is more than one variation of the rules in use.